 Becoming a parent is a wonderful thing, but driving while parenting can be a challenge.
 There is a lot that could go wrong, and a parent should be aware of those dangers.
 A good Austin car accident lawyer, with offices in Austin, can help all parents understand the danger that children can pose to a driver.
 Parents should also learn some preventive measures to help keep their child and family safe.
-Houston automobile accident attorney reviews can help you make the right decision about who to hire.
+Houston car accident attorney can help you make the right decision about who to hire.

 Children Can Distract a Driver

 A family can be severely injured in a car accident due to the actions of a child.
 One of the biggest reasons drivers are in a car accident is because they were distracted.
 Distractions come in many forms like smartphones, advertisements, or a GPS system.
 But, by far, the most distracting source is a child.
 Finding an available and an affordable Brooklyn personal injury attorney is no easy task.

 Another staggering and scary fact is that parents–while looking at a child–may have their eyes off the road a total of 21 percent of time while driving.
 A lot can happen when a driver is not paying attention to the road.
 In NYC, speeding is a big fine, and there are camera tickets, so dropping your attention for even a moment can lead to a violation, and having a good lawyer who fights speeding tickets in NYC can help, but these statistics show how children can be dangerous cargo.
 This is why you should be aware of certain distractions while driving.

 What Kinds of Distractions Should a Parent Be Cautious Of?

 Most parents can give several examples of how their children distract them while driving.
 But according to some of the parents in the study mentioned earlier, there are a few common distractions.
 Perhaps knowing the distractions beforehand might make it easier to prepare for them; this might help avoid a possible accident.